Curating Contemporary Art and Design, with sector leading curators, artists, researchers and writers.

 3.5 hours a day 10am – 1.30pm BST

 The live online short course provides an intensive introduction to contemporary curatorial thinking and practice in art and design.
-The 2024 course theme, 'Curating After the Internet: New Media and Digital Cultures', addresses the questions and shifts in curatorial practice posed by network cultures and emerging digital technologies.
+The 2024 course theme, 'Curating After the Internet: New Media and Digital Cultures', addressed the questions and shifts in curatorial practice posed by network cultures and emerging digital technologies.

-Curating Contemporary Art and Design: Theory and Practice offers critical perspectives from the viewpoint of experts who curate, research and write in the cultural sector, with opportunities for participants to engage with cutting edge curatorial approaches.
+Curating Contemporary Art and Design: Theory and Practice offers critical perspectives from the viewpoint of experts who curate, research and write in the cultural sector, with opportunities for participants to engage with cutting-edge curatorial approaches.

 Through in-depth discussions with pioneering curators, participants are introduced to modes of curating and commissioning contemporary art across the museum, the gallery, the public realm, and the online environment.